19hours/sg-statutes/Acts/Electricity Act.md

 [18/2006 wef 01/05/2006]

+[Act 42 of 2018 wef 03/05/2019]

-(3) The remuneration and allowances, if any, of a member of an Appeal Panel shall be determined by the Minister and shall form part of the expenses of the Authority.
+(3) The remuneration and allowances, if any, of a member of an Appeal Panel are to be determined by the Minister and —

+(a) subject to paragraph (b), form part of the expenses of the Authority; and

+(b) where the Appeal Panel is established for the purposes of section 20A, must be borne equally byEand the transmission licensee, or in such other proportion betweenEand the transmission licensee as the Appeal Panel may specify.

+[Act 42 of 2018 wef 03/05/2019]

 (4) An Appeal Panel shall be independent in the performance of its functions.

 ### Powers of Appeal Panel

+66\.—(1) An Appeal Panel must —

+(a) by notice to the Authority and the appellant; or

+(b) where the Appeal Panel is established for the purposes of section 20A, by notice toEand the transmission licensee concerned,

-66\.—(1) An Appeal Panel shall, by notice to the Authority and the appellant, specify the date on and the place at which the appeal shall be heard.
+specify the date on and the place at which the appeal is to be heard.

+[Act 42 of 2018 wef 03/05/2019]

 (2) An Appeal Panel shall have all the powers and duties of the Authority that are necessary to carry out its functions and duties under this Act.